 Starting 2015 ranked 140th, Ram was as much of an afterthought for a title on tour as anyone.
-Therefore it was completely shocking to see his name as the champion of the grass court event in Newport once again.
+Therefore it was completely shocking to see his name as the champion of the grass-court event in Newport once again.
 Ram has often had to play quallies to get into major events however, thanks in large part to his result in Newport, he should be a direct entry into the 2015 US Open.

 Another surprise, albeit in a bad way, has been the poor season so far of Bulgaria’s Grigor Dimitrov.
-The current World No. 17 has long been tipped for the top of men’s tennis and yet, at the age of twenty-four, he is giving up plenty of losses to players that one would think that he would be defeating if he was in fact the chosen one.
+The current World No. 17 has long been tipped for the top of men’s tennis and yet, at the age of twenty-four, he is giving up plenty of losses to players that one would think that he would be defeated if he was in fact the chosen one.
 Judging by Dimitrov’s results in 2015, Jack Sock, Steve Johnson, Gilles Muller, and Fabio Fognini all appear to have the Bulgarian’s number.
-The Wimbledon 2014 semifinalist even turned in a laughable loss to Ryan Harrison at the ATP Acapulco event, another young player that hasn’t lived up to early career hype.
+The Wimbledon 2014 semifinalist even turned in a laughable loss to Ryan Harrison at the ATP Acapulco event, another young player that hasn’t lived up to early-career hype.

 In my opinion, Dimitrov needs a stellar run at the 2015 US Open in the worst way.
-His ATP profile states that his “Ambition is to be World No. 1” and that’s just fine, in fact it’s admirable.
-However the heir apparent to the World No. 1 position in the 25 and under crowd appears to be Kei Nishikori more than anyone with 21-year old Dominic Thiem showing some promise as well.
+His ATP profile states that his “Ambition is to be World No. 1” and that’s just fine, in fact, it’s admirable.
+However, the heir apparent to the World No. 1 position in the 25 and under crowd appears to be Kei Nishikori more than anyone with 21-year old Dominic Thiem showing some promise as well.

 Other noteworthy surprises this season: